aijaz/blog/content/posts/2015/09/2015-09-04-how-not-to-recruit.markdown

----
 title: "How Not to Recruit"
 date: 2015-09-04 08:00
 comments: false
-Category:
-- Opinion
-tags:
-- advice
-- careers
-- recruiting
-- communication
 description: "Someone asked me if I wanted to work for them this morning.
 But they did a really poor job doing it."
----
+Category: Opinion
+Tags: advice, careers, recruiting, communication

 Someone asked me if I wanted to work for them this morning.
 But they did a really poor job doing it.